Patna: Mughal Empire

 The Mughal Empire was a period of unremarkable provincial administration from Delhi.
 The most remarkable period during the Middle Ages was under the Afghan emperor Sher Shah Suri, who revived Patna in the middle of the 16th century.
 He built a fort and founded a town on the banks of the Ganges.
 Sher Shah's fort in Patna does not survive, although the Sher Shah Suri mosque, built in Afghan architectural style, does.
 Mughal emperor Akbar reached Patna in 1574 to crush the rebellious Afghan Chief Daud Khan.
 One of the navratnas from Akbar's court, his official historian and author of "Ain-i-Akbari" Abul Fazl refers to Patna as a flourishing centre for paper, stone and glass industries.
 He also refers to the high quality of numerous strains of rice grown in Patna, famous as Patna rice in Europe.
 By 1620, the city of Patna was being described as the "chiefest mart towne of all Bengala" (i.e. largest town in Bengal) in northern India, "the largest town in Bengal and the most famous for trade".
 This was before the founding of the city of Calcutta.
 Mughal Emperor Aurangzeb acceded to the request of his favourite grandson, Prince Muhammad Azim, to rename Patna as Azimabad, in 1704 while Azim was in Patna as the subedar.
 Patna or Azimabad did see some violent activities, according to Phillip Mason, writing in the book "The Men Who Ruled India".
-"Aurangzeb had restored the poll-tax (Jazia) on unbelievers and this had to be compounded for.
-In Patna, Peacock the Chief of the factory was not sufficiently obliging and was seized, forced to walk through the town bare-headed and bare-footed and subjected to many other indignities before he paid up and was released."
+"Aurangzeb had restored the poll tax (Jazia) on unbelievers, which had to be compounded for.
+In Patna, Peacock, the factory's chief, was not sufficiently obedient.
+He was seized, forced to walk through the town bare-headed and bare-footed, and subjected to many other indignities before he paid up and was released."
 Little changed during this period other than the name.
 With the decline of the Mughal empire, Patna moved into the hands of the Nawabs of Bengal, who levied a heavy tax on the populace but allowed it to flourish as a commercial centre.
 The mansions of the Maharaja of Tekari Raj dominated the Patna riverfront in 1811–12.
 In 1750, the future Nawab of Bengal, Siraj ud-Daulah revolted against his grandfather, Alivardi Khan, and seized Patna, but quickly surrendered and was forgiven.
 Guru Gobind Singh (22 December 1666 – 7 October 1708), the tenth Guru of the Sikhs, was born as Gobind Rai in Patna to Guru Teg Bahadur, the ninth Guru of the Sikhs, and his wife Mata Gujri.
 His birthplace, Patna Sahib, is one of the most sacred sites of pilgrimage for Sikhs.